russel2512/environment/README.md

 Version 1 was created to test the WiFi connection and Internet connection.
 It also connects to a BME680 sensor, SDD1315 OLED to display the sensor data and an Alphanumeric display to display the current time.
 The program will:
-- Connect to an NPT server and sync the time to the onboard RTC
+- Connect to an NPT server and sync the time to the onboard RTC (real time clock)
 - Displays time on the TM1637 alphanumeric display
-- Collect data from BME680
+- Collects data from BME680
-- Display collected information on the serial monitor and SDD1315 OLED display
+- Displays collected information on the serial monitor and SDD1315 OLED display
 - Data is sent to a MQTT broker and displayed on a Node Red Dashboard

 Version 2 adds current weather from openweathermap.org